Cooper Kupp Player Prop Bets for NFL Week 10 | Los Angeles vs. San Francisco 11/15/2021

 Season Stats

-- So far this season, 31.7% of the 325 passes thrown by his team have gone Kupp's way.

-- Kupp (21 red zone targets) has been the recipient of 30.9% of his team's 68 red zone pass attempts.
+- With 21 targets in the red zone this season, Kupp has been on the receiving end of 30.9% of his team's 68 red zone pass attempts.

-- The Rams, who rank second in the NFL in points scored, have dropped back to pass 58.2% of the time while running the ball 41.8% of the time.
+- The Rams, who rank second in the NFL in points scored, have dropped back to pass 58.2% of the time while opting for the ground attack 41.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Kupp's matchup with the 49ers.